-Developments audited utilizing this method will be notified in writing, typically two weeks prior to the scheduled onsite inspection, of the date and time of the onsite inspection.
+Developments audited utilizing this method will be notified in writing, no more than 15 days prior to the scheduled onsite inspection, of the date and time of the onsite inspection.
 Along with this notification will be an On-site Audit Acknowledgment Form that must be returned to the Corporation confirming receipt of the inspection.
 An On-site Audit Acknowledgment form not returned to the Corporation by the noted deadline date will result in an inspection of the development as outlined in the original correspondence.